Xoana/developer-docs/README.md

 # Jana Owens | Senior Technical Writer & Software Engineer

 ## About Me
-I am a Senior Technical Writer & Software Engineer with over 10 years' experience in technical communications, web development, and data ETL.
-For details regarding my experience, refer to my website ([www.janaowens.com](https://www.janaowens.com)) or my [LinkedIn profile](https://www.linkedin.com/in/janaowens).
+With over 20 years' experience in the industry, I have a diverse skill set that includes technical communications, data engineering, and web development.
+For additional information regarding my experience, refer to my website ([www.janaowens.com](https://www.janaowens.com)) and [my LinkedIn profile](https://www.linkedin.com/in/janaowens).

 ## About this Repository

-This repository includes samples of documentation I have written.
+This repository includes (but is not limited to) documentation I have written over the years.

 **Note**: Documents have been modified to remove proprietary information where applicable.